Menopause 101: Navigating a new stage of life

 What’s the average age and length of menopause?

-If menopause occurs naturally, it happens sometime around the mid to late 40s and by age 52 most women have gone through menopause.
-Although, menopause can also be induced at a younger age through the surgical removal of the ovaries (a hysterectomy) or the shutdown of the ovary function (ovarian ablation) as a result of hormone therapy or other radiotherapy techniques, pelvic radiation or severe pelvic injuries.
+However, menopause can also be induced at a younger age through the surgical removal of the ovaries (a hysterectomy) or the shutdown of the ovary function (ovarian ablation) as a result of cancer treatments, autoimmune disease or surgery removing the ovaries.

 Managing symptoms and body changes

 Night sweats are a particularly common and uncomfortable symptom of menopause.
-To stay cool and dry, try using waterproof sheets and wearing light cotton pajamas to bed.
+To stay cool and dry, try using waterproof sheets, wearing light cotton pjs to bed and taking cold showers.
 This won’t prevent night sweats but it will help you sleep better, easing other day-time symptoms like mood changes as a result of insomnia.

 Bad Habits to kick